 The Carlos Rosario School’s Board of Trustees is composed of eleven diverse, committed members who are passionate about supporting our students in achieving their dreams and our staff in fulfilling the mission of the School.
-Members bring a wealth of knowledge and expertise to their oversight role, and in many cases unique perspectives on the immigrant experience.
-Serving on the Board is purely voluntary, and we are immensely grateful for the time that our members dedicate on top of their professional and personal lives.
+Board Members bring a wealth of knowledge and expertise to their oversight role, and in many cases unique perspectives on the immigrant experience.
+Serving on the Board is purely voluntary, and we are immensely grateful for the time that our members dedicate to the School in addition to their professional and personal lives.
 The Board oversees the business and affairs of the organization and has a fiduciary responsibility for the School.
 For example, in terms of key functions, the Board is responsible for ensuring the School is in compliance with all charter school regulations and approving the annual budget.

 Patricia Sosa, Board Chair